Amlodipine: History

 Pfizer's patent protection on Norvasc lasted until 2007; total patent expiration occurred later in 2007.
 A number of generic versions are available.
 In the United Kingdom, tablets of amlodipine from different suppliers may contain different salts.
 The strength of the tablets is expressed in terms of amlodipine base, i.e., without the salts.
 Tablets containing different salts are therefore considered interchangeable.
-Fixed-dose combination of amlodipine and perindopril, an angiotensin converting enzyme inhibitor are also available.
+A fixed-dose combination of amlodipine and perindopril, an angiotensin converting enzyme inhibitor is also available.

-The medical form comes as besilate, mesylate or maleate.
+The medical form comes as besilate, mesylate, or maleate.

+Society and culture

+Brand names

+In the US, Norvasc is marketed by Viatris after Upjohn was spun off from Pfizer.

 Veterinary use

-Amlodipine is most often used to treat systemic hypertension in cats and dogs.
+Amlodipine is most often used to treat systemic hypertension in both cats and dogs.
 In cats, it is the first line of treatment due to its efficacy and few side effects.
 Systemic hypertension in cats is usually secondary to another abnormality, such as chronic kidney disease, and so amlodipine is most often administered to cats with kidney disease.
 While amlodipine is used in dogs with systemic hypertension, it is not as efficacious.
 Amlodipine is also used to treat congestive heart failure due to mitral valve regurgitation in dogs.
 By decreasing resistance to forward flow in the systemic circulation it results in a decrease in regurgitant flow into the left atrium.
 Similarly, it can be used on dogs and cats with left-to-right shunting lesions such as ventricular septal defect to reduce the shunt.
 Side effects are rare in cats.
 In dogs, the primary side effect is gingival hyperplasia.